DISH Network Satellite Internet Review

 Should I go with DISH for satellite TV?

 Whether you get service from HughesNet or Viasat ultimately depends on where you live, but either one means bundling with a DISH TV plan.
 If you’re more interested in satellite TV than internet, it’s worth noting that there are better options out there.
-In our review of the best TV providers, we found DIRECTV — the other major satellite TV company — to have better packages and channel offerings.
-Where DISH does stand out is with its DVR system: The Hopper 3 DVR can record up to 16 shows at once and store 2,000 hours of content, and it has useful built-in app features.
+While DIRECTV — the other major satellite TV company — has better packages and channel offerings, DISH stands out with unique features.
+DISH offers users access to over 80,000 on-demand titles at no extra charge, and it’s DVR capabilities are premium by being able to hold 2,000 hours of content at a time.

 What should I know about the two-year contract?

 Which provider DISH partners with depends on your location, so you won’t have a choice which provider you get if you opt to bundle with DISH’s satellite TV.
-But if you’re only after internet service and HughesNet is sold independently in your area, it’s worth checking out: In an article comparing the two satellite internet heavyweights — HughesNet and Viasat — Yahoo Finance determined that HughesNet offered a better deal: “Some of the positive selling points in favor of HughesNet include lower cost, more diverse plans to choose from, 24/7 customer support, and a greater coverage area.”
+But if you’re only after internet service and either of these providers is sold independently in your area, it’s worth checking out.
+If Frontier is available in your area, we recommend it because of the significantly higher average download speeds they have over Viasat.
+Otherwise, their packages offer similar perks.

 The Bottom Line